 - Less than a 1/2-inch (12.7 mm) body, 2-inch (51 mm) long legs, and the body is the shape of a peanut.

 - Some species have 8 eyes, while others only have 6 eyes.

-Well, it’s most likely the Cellar Spider!
+Well, it’s most likely a Cellar Spider!
 These long, thin, and delicate arachnids are commonly found in Ohio in homes and buildings.
-Every time I clean my basement with a vacuum, a few of these spiders end up getting sucked inside.
+Whenever I clean my basement with a vacuum, a few of these spiders always seem to get sucked inside.

 Cellar Spider Range Map